Mabluz/timetracking/README.md

 A comprehensive time tracking web application built with Vue.js frontend and Node.js/Express backend.
 Track your work hours, analyze productivity patterns, and generate detailed reports with overtime calculations.

+The timetracking application is currently made for running locally on your laptop, and therefore uses no DB, just a .json file as storage.
+Where I run the start scripts found on root to log hours (shortcut on dock).

 The backend´s .env file needs to point to a .json file that holds the data.
 I have this .json file in my dropbox folder, making it auto backup when I preform changes on the webpage.
+And also makes it available synced on different computers.

 ## 🚀 Features